d88w/ml_sales_forecast/README.md

 # company_sales_forecast
-using historical salesforce.com pipeline to predict quarterly finish
+- using historical salesforce.com pipeline to predict quarterly finish

-sql for etl and feature engineering
+- sql for etl and feature engineering

-numpy and pandas for feature engineering
+- numpy and pandas for feature engineering

-sklearn regressions for training and prediction
+- sklearn models for training and prediction
+  1. linear regression
+  2. random forest